mmastrac/clitest/README.md

 - Use `%{DATA}` to match any text in patterns
 - Use `%{GREEDYDATA}` to match any text greedily
 - Use `*` to match any output lazily (completes when the next structure matches)

-## Best Practices

-1. Use `!!!` or `???` for multi-line output matching
-2. Use `!` for patterns where you want literal matching of non-grok parts
-3. Use `?` for patterns where you need full control over escaping
-4. Use appropriate control structures for complex output matching
-5. Set up environment variables when needed for test consistency
-6. Use `defer` blocks to clean up temporary resources
-7. Use `PWD` to control the working directory when needed